mutthias/Spotify-Song-Recommender-/README.md

 that I already knew or just weren't related at all.
 This app I developed allowed me to find tracks that actually sounded just like it and weren't just some random track recommendation based on my overall listening activity.

+Of course, recommendations aren't always perfect, so I made it so that I could refresh the results to give me a set of new tracks.

 This fullstack app was built with React on the frontend, and an Express.js server powered by Node.js on the backend.
 It utilizes a proper
 OAuth 2.0 flow with both implicit grants and/or token based logins to access user data and play tracks on the webpage.